 Main - Encoder 2 Tap to Mute: The configuration choices for Main - Encoder 2 Tap to Mute are the same as those provided for Main - Encoder 1 Tap to Mute.

 Talkback Channels Menu Page

 The following configuration selections are available in STcontroller's Talkback Channels menu selections tab.
-The configuration selections apply individually to Talkback Channels 1-6.
+The configuration selections apply individually to the two talkback channels.